-Prior to Submitting the Credit Flexibility Application After Submission of the Credit Flexibility Application Upon Completion of the Credit Flexibility Option A parent or guardian must approve participation for any student under the age of eighteen.
-An instructional plan is created based upon individual student needs, including: A team of curricular specialists, teachers, and administrators reviews the application 1.
-Academic credit will be assigned according to student performance relative to the stated objectives and granted upon successful completion of the program.
-2. The credit will be placed on the instructional objectives that align with the district's curriculum requirements an outline that specifies instructional activities, materials, and environments a description of criteria and methods for assessing student performance student's transcript.
-3. Credits earned from educational options may be counted toward graduation requirements in accordance with applicable State Law and Administrative Code.
-The school dean of students and teacher of record review the instructional plan.
-The teacher of record confirms involvement in providing or supervising instruction and evaluating student performance.
+Prior to Submitting the Credit Flexibility Application After Submission of the Credit Flexibility Application Upon Completion of the Credit Flexibility Option 2.
+3. 4. participation for any student under the age of eighteen.
+An instructional plan is created based upon individual student needs, including: o instructional objectives that align with the district's curriculum requirements an outline that specifies instructional activities, materials, and environments a description of criteria and methods for assessing student performance The school dean of students and teacher of record review the instructional plan.
+A team of curricular specialists, teachers, and administrators reviews the application Academic credit will be assigned according to student performance relative to the stated objectives and granted upon successful completion of the program.
+The credit will be placed on the student's transcript.
+Credits earned from educational options may be counted toward graduation requirements in accordance with applicable State Law and Administrative Code.